XCR-Bench: Benchmarking Cross-Cultural Reasoning in LLMs via Culture-Specific Items and Hall's Triad: Conclusion

 \section{Conclusion}

-We introduce \texttt{XCR-Bench}, a human-annotated parallel corpus designed to support the evaluation of cross-cultural reasoning in large language models (LLMs).
-The benchmark comprises three unique reasoning tasks with corresponding evaluation metrics.
-By integrating Newmark's concept of CSIs with Hall's Iceberg Model of culture, \texttt{XCR-Bench} enables fine-grained analysis not only in surface artifacts but also for social norms, beliefs, and habitual practices.
+We introduce \textsc{XCR-Bench}, a human-annotated parallel corpus with three distinct reasoning tasks, designed to support the evaluation of cross-cultural reasoning in large language models (LLMs).
+By integrating Newmark's concept of CSIs with Hall's triad of culture, \textsc{XCR-Bench} enables fine-grained analysis for subtle cultural elements.
+These annotations further enable mechanistic analysis of how cultural information is encoded within model internals.
 Our evaluation shows that contemporary LLMs struggle to identify and adapt CSIs in cross-cultural contexts.
-Furthermore, we observe that cultural adaptation responses often encode regional and ethno-religious biases within a single linguistic setting.
-Our work provides high-quality data and empirical insights for advancing the study of cross-cultural reasoning and bias analysis in NLP.
+We also observe that cultural adaptation responses often encode regional and ethno-religious biases within a single linguistic setting.
+Our work provides high-quality data and empirical insights to advance the study of cross-cultural reasoning in NLP.